How to Use London Buses | London Transport Guides In 2024

 TFL OYSTER AND CONTACTLESS APP

-The TfL Oyster and contactless app has revolutionized the way Londoners pay for their bus rides, offering a convenient and easy-to-use solution for travelers.
+The TfL Oyster and contactless app has revolutionized the way Londoners pay for their bus rides, offering a convenient and easy to use solution for travelers.
 With just a tap of their smartphone, users can top up their Oyster card or use contactless payment methods to board buses seamlessly.
-This innovative app provides real-time updates on bus routes, schedules, and delays, ensuring commuters are always informed and prepared for their journey.
+This innovative app provides real time updates on bus routes, schedules, and delays, ensuring commuters are always informed and prepared for their journey.

 CITYMAPPER